John Stamos Is ‘Disappointed’ That The Media Made His Art Show Interview About Lori Loughlin

 — NBCWashington (@nbcwashington) June 25, 2019

-Stamos has been reticent about Laughlin’s involvement in the college admissions scandal, where she and her husband, designer Mossimo Giannulli allegedly paid $500,00 to have their daughters admitted to the University of Southern California.
+Stamos has been reticent about Loughlin’s involvement in the college admissions scandal, where she and her husband, designer Mossimo Giannulli, allegedly paid $500,00 to have their daughters admitted to the University of Southern California.

 Loughlin and Giannulli have pleaded not guilty to charges brought against them.